w-bonelli/w-bonelli.github.io/_posts/2019-11-25-opening-words.md

 > "'operation'... which, although it is consumed by the reading of other texts, in a certain fashion refers only to its own writing."[^11]

-Formal systems, like natural languages, are slippery.
+Formal systems are slippery as they are portable.
 Godel found their descriptions incomplete.
 Tarski proved them incapable of defining their motives.
-Said Poincare:
+Poincare is reported to have said

 > "Mathematics is the art of giving the same name to different things."[^12]